Krillle/signalk-to-venus/README.md

 # Signal K to Victron Venus OS Bridge

+> **⚠️ Development Status**: This plugin is currently in development and testing phase.
+It is not fully functional yet.
+Venus OS D-Bus authentication is being enhanced and connectivity features are still under active development.

 Injects Signal K battery, tank, temperature, humidity, and switch data into Venus OS D-Bus, enabling full integration with the Cerbo GX, GX Touch, and VRM.

 ## Features